Feed 75 Spaghetti Dinner What to Buy

 Have a great dessert table, cheese cakes or some thing you can just slice and serve

-ask for donations for the dessert table.
+per person, or ask for donations for the dessert table.

 The Eldorado Hotel here in town, has a fabulous pasta night, here is a recipe that